adamsdm/Entiros/README.md

 ###Company View
 When adding data to company view, the data should be in well-formatted .JSON.
-It is important that all entries are seperated by a ',' except the lasat entry.
+It is important that all entries are seperated by a ',' except the last entry.

 1. Update the URL to the data-file in demo.js (line 11).
 2. When the data is read for the first time all node positions is set to {x: 0, y:0}, run `positionAlgorithm()`.